influxdata/docs-v2/content/v2.0/reference/api/client-libraries/python.md

 token = "<my-token>"
 ```

-In order to write data, we need to create a few objects: a client, and a writer.
-The InfluxDBClient object takes three named parameters: `url`, `org`, and `token`.
+In order to write data, we need to instantiate the client.
+The `InfluxDBClient` object takes three named parameters: `url`, `org`, and `token`.
+Pass in the named parameters.
-Here, we simply pass the three variables we have already defined.

 ```python
 client = InfluxDBClient(